Quebec Aces: History

 During the team's later years in the AHL, the Aces were the farm club for the Philadelphia Flyers four seasons from 1967 to 1971, giving the early Flyers teams a strong Quebec presence with players such as Andre Lacroix, Jean-Guy Gendron, Simon Nolet, Serge Bernier and Rosaire Paiement, all former Aces.
 The Flyers also owned the "Junior Aces" team which played in the Quebec Junior Hockey League since the 1964–65 season.
 The Flyers sold the junior team's assets in 1969 to group who founded the Quebec Remparts.
 Paul Dumont, served as the general manager of the Junior Aces.
 In 1971, the Flyers chose to relocate their farm team to Richmond, Virginia.
 The Aces became the Richmond Robins for the 1971–72 season.
-Not a year later, the group who owned the Remparts bought a World Hockey Association franchise from San Francisco and moved it to Quebec City to become the Quebec Nordiques which started in 1972 and in 1979, the team moved to the National Hockey League until 1995 when the team moved to Denver, Colorado to become the Colorado Avalanche.

 The Aces name was revived by a team from the Ligue nord-américaine de hockey from 1997 to 1998, and 2001 to 2003.
 The team relocated in 2007 and is now known as Pont Rouge Lois Jeans.